coronalabs/corona-docs/markdown/guide/distribution/liveBuild/index.markdown

 -->

-2. Confirm that the first several settings are correct in terms of how you typically build an app from the Corona&nbsp;Simulator.
+2. Confirm that the first several settings are correct in terms of how you typically build an app from the CORONA_CORE_PRODUCT Simulator.
 If you're not familiar with preparing/building apps for devices, please see the following guides:

 	* [Provisioning and Building — iOS][guide.distribution.iOSBuild]
 	* [Signing and Building — Android][guide.distribution.androidBuild]